redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

     * Disk: 80 GB
     * RAM: 16 GB
     * CPU: 4 cores
-    * Network Interface: At least one on installing a single manager.
-At least two on installing a cluster node.
+    * Network Interface: At least one

 === "Cluster"
     * Three machines with following specifications each: